What Are Product and Services Examples?

 If you want to partner with another business, good descriptions of your offerings can help encourage them to join forces with you.
 You may also need accurate descriptions to entice retailers to purchase your wholesale offerings.
 Be sure to include the most useful features of your product or service, and add information about your return policy or how long someone can expect your offerings to last, especially if you're producing something perishable.

 If you need help with examples of products and services, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.